Feeds:

 Read Full Post »

 The letter from the Consolato Generale D’Italia a San Francisco arrived in the mail today.
-The words inside this envelope were a culmination of three long years of hard work and dogged determination:
+The words inside the envelope were a culmination of three long years of hard work and dogged determination: 31/08/11 Dear Ms. DeBella: “I am pleased to notify you that your Italian citizenship has been recognized and that your certificate(s) have been forwarded to the Italian municipality of CORLEONE (PA) for recording.”

 The Gift